How It Works: Two-Step Analysis

 5. Buyer Math (explicit formulas)

-buyer_all_in = buyer purchase price + repairs (total cash deployed into the property)
+buyer_all_in = buyer basis + repairs (total cash deployed into the property)

 buyer_net_profit = gross − holding costs − agent commission − MI transfer tax − seller closing fees − buyer closing fees

-ROI = gross profit ÷ (purchase + repairs) β industry standard used by ATTOM, BiggerPockets, and most flippers
+ROI = gross profit ÷ (basis + repairs) β industry standard used by ATTOM, BiggerPockets, and most flippers

 Repairs counted